Technical Architecture

 Arbitration:

-Data & Telemetry
+Data and Telemetry

-Explains what data Bardiel emits and how it can be observed:
+Explains what data Bardiel emits and how it can be observed.

 Per-call metrics: